tswanson222/modnets/README.md

 ## Downloading and using the package
 Currently, the way to use the R package is as follows:

-1. Download the folder [https://github.com/tswanson222/modnets/tree/master/modnets](modnets) and place it in your working directory
+1. Download the folder [modnets](https://github.com/tswanson222/modnets/tree/master/modnets) and place it in your working directory
 2. In R, run: `source('modnets/functions.R')`
 3. You now have access to all functions in the package!

 The repository will be made accessible to download in R via `devtools` soon.
-Also, to access the datasets with the `settings` function you will need to download the [https://github.com/tswanson222/modnets/tree/master/data](data) folder and save it inside the [modnets](modnets) folder.
+Also, to access the datasets with the `settings` function you will need to download the [data](https://github.com/tswanson222/modnets/tree/master/data) folder and save it inside the [modnets](https://github.com/tswanson222/modnets/tree/master/modnets) folder.

 Because we are loading the package via the `source` command, by default all functions will be stored in the global environment.
 To reduce clutter and make for a cleaner setup, there are two "commands" that can be added.